 -Never accept any financial compensation from anyone before you’ve spoken to a dedicated personal injury* solicitor.

--In different countries the statue for making a claim is different; Rory Quigley & Co Solicitors can help make you aware of all the factors involved when making a claim after an injury abroad.
+-In different countries, the statue for seeking legal redress is different; Rory Quigley & Co Solicitors can help make you aware of all the factors involved in seeking legal redress after an injury abroad.

 For more information on your entitlements after being injured abroad, get in contact with Blanchardstown's Rory Quigley & Co Solicitors today.